 Rim Trail South is a 7.8 mile moderately trafficked out and back trail located near Snowmass Village, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until November.
+The trail offers a number of activity options and is best used from June until November.

 Parking can be tricky.
 Very easy trail to hike, but a good challenge if mountain biking.
 Popular trail - lots of traffic.
 Great views of the Snowmass Wilderness peaks from the summit.